UCLA puts away plucky Saint Mary’s to advance to Sweet 16 date with North Carolina

 The strategy paid off handsomely, as the Gaels’ hot start fizzled into a scoreless first-half stretch that lasted nearly seven minutes.
 During an 11-0 run that swung the game’s momentum, UCLA’s defense forced a shot-clock violation and hounded Saint Mary’s center Matthias Tass on multiple possessions.
 If not for guard Logan Johnson, who scored a game-high 18 points, the Gaels might have lost contact in the first half.

 “I wish we would have played better,” Bennett said.
 “This wasn’t one of our better games.
 You want to play well when you play against UCLA.
-We did for awhile, but not enough to win that game.
+We did for a while but not enough to win that game.
 We didn’t make shots.
 They doubled the post a little bit and bothered us.”

-Jacquez scored UCLA’s first seven points, exploiting Saint Mary’s decision to use only one defender against him.
+Jaquez scored UCLA’s first seven points, exploiting Saint Mary’s decision to use only one defender against him.
 The crafty 6-foot-7 junior methodically backed his way into the paint for a series of buckets, eventually forcing the Gaels to send help in the second half.
-Jacquez finished with 15 points on 6-11 shooting, though he exited the game with just under seven minutes remaining with a right ankle sprain.
+Jaquez finished with 15 points on 6-for-11 shooting, though he exited the game with just under seven minutes remaining with a right ankle sprain.

-After writhing in pain on the baseline, Jacquez left the court area, returning later to see his teammates close out the victory.
+After writhing in pain on the baseline, Jaquez left the court area, returning later to see his teammates close out the victory.
 The loss didn’t shake the Bruins, who pulled together and remained poised down the stretch, handling the Gaels’ pressure defense with ease and hitting timely shots to build a double-digit lead.

-“It was good to see [Jacquez] be able to walk off the court,” UCLA guard Tyger Campbell said.
-“He brings defensive grit and he’s a matchup nightmare.
+“It was good to see [Jaquez] be able to walk off the court,” UCLA guard Tyger Campbell said.
+“He brings defensive grit, and he’s a matchup nightmare.
 He can hit the open shot.
-He’s a really good all-around player and he brings toughness
+He’s a really good all-around player, and he brings toughness.”

-Senior forward Cody Riley drilled a three-pointer in front of the Bruins bench to ice the game and inspire loud “U-C-L-A” chants from the crowd.
+Senior forward Cody Riley drilled a three-pointer in front of the Bruins’ bench to ice the game and inspire loud “U-C-L-A” chants from the crowd.
 Four Bruins starters finished in double figures, led by 16 points from Campbell.
 Johnny Juzang and Jules Bernard added 14 points apiece.

 “The togetherness has been great,” Bernard said.
 “You can just feel it.
 I know all of us can.”

 UCLA, which reached the Final Four last year, will face North Carolina in Philadelphia on Friday.
-The Tar Heels advanced by outlasting Baylor, the East Region’s top seed, in overtime earlier Saturday.
+The Tar Heels advanced by outlasting Baylor, the defending national champion and the East Region’s top seed, in overtime earlier Saturday.

 With nearly a week to prepare, UCLA was confident that it would be at full strength.

-“If [Jacquez] can walk, he’ll play,” Cronin said.
+“If [Jaquez] can walk, he’ll play,” Cronin said.
 “He’s had so many sprained ankles, I don’t know how much more he can sprain it.”